Current Veteran Students

 - Concurrently enrolled at two educational institutions.

-- Veterans enrolled at less than 1/2 time receive subsistence allowance for tuition and fees only.
+- Veterans enrolled at less than 1/2 time receive benefits for tuition and fees only.

 - A withdrawal from the Western Iowa Tech Community College or a course drop may result in retroactive loss of benefits.
 The reduction in training time reverts back to the beginning date of enrollment for that semester unless VA finds mitigating circumstances in the case of withdrawals and drops.
 VA benefit recipients who drop or withdraw will be responsible for providing any documentation of mitigating circumstances to the VA.